Genome Editing of Human Primary T Cells Using CRISPR-Cas9

 - For each electroporation condition (including positive and negative controls), prepare 2 mL of ImmunoCult™-XF T Cell Expansion Medium supplemented with 2 mM L-Glutamine, 50 μg/mL gentamicin, and 10 ng/mL Human Recombinant IL-2.

-- For each condition, add 2 ml of supplemented medium (prepared in step 1) to 1 well of a 6-well plate and place in a 37°C incubator.
+- For each condition, add 2 mL of supplemented medium (prepared in step 1) to 1 well of a 6-well plate (for 100 μL tip reactions) or 1 mL of supplemented medium to 1 well of a 12-well plate (for 10 μL tip reactions) and place in a 37°C incubator.
 Store the remainder of the supplemented medium at 2 - 8°C.

-- Transfer 1.2 x 106 cells from the activated T cell suspension (prepared in section A) to a 15 mL conical tube.
+- Transfer 1.2 x 106 cells (for 100 μL tip reactions) or 1.5 x 105 cells (for 10 μL tip reactions) from the activated T cell suspension (prepared in section A) to a 15 mL conical tube.
 Centrifuge at 300 x g for 5 minutes at room temperature.

-- Using individual RNase-free microcentrifuge tubes for each condition, combine RNP Complex Mixture (prepared in section C) with activated T cells as indicated in Table 4.
+- Using individual RNase-free microcentrifuge tubes for each condition, combine RNP Complex Mixture (prepared in section D) with activated T cells as indicated in Table 5.

 Note: If air bubbles are present in the tip when the cells are electroporated, cell viability and transfection efficiency will be significantly reduced.